pocket-id/website/docs/advanced/custom-keys.md

 ---
-id: custom-keys
-sidebar_label: Custom Private Keys
+title: Custom Keys
-sidebar_position: 3
+description: Configure custom signing keys for enhanced security
 ---

-# Use custom private keys

 By default, Pocket ID generates a RSA-2048 private key upon first startup, which is used to sign all tokens.
 You can optionally use a key with a different RSA key size (e.g. 3072 or 4096), or even a different algorithm (e.g. ECDSA with P-256, or EdDSA with Ed25519).

+> [!IMPORTANT]
-> **Important:** rotating/re-generating the private key will invalidate all tokens signed by Pocket ID.
+> Rotating/re-generating the private key will invalidate all tokens signed by Pocket ID.
 >
 > You will need to restart Pocket ID for the new key to be picked up.
 Additionally, you may need to restart all applications that consume tokens issued by Pocket ID.